top of page

 As you already know if you have read my Lifestyle articles, I place great importance on physical preparation.
 Having good physical condition is essential to ensure active, productive, and quality photography.
 Here's another reason that confirms what I deeply believe.

-At the end of the day, if you want to discover other viewpoints of the mountains beyond the tourist spots and marked trails, plan to descend on foot using one of the trails composed of thousands of steps carved directly into the rock.
+After a day of photography at the summit of the national park, you may want to discover other viewpoints of the mountains beyond the tourist spots and marked trails.
+To this end, I highly recommend to descend on foot using one of the trails composed of thousands of steps carved directly into the rock.
+Below, my experience of these incredible trails, getting down to the valley from the peaks.

-Each time, I can't help but think of the workers who shaped these stairs over decades, carrying the materials on their backs.
+Each time I visit the Chinese mountains, whether it be Zhangjiajie or Huangshan, I can't help but think of the workers who shaped these stairs over decades, carrying the materials on their backs.
 It's a feat that defies imagination, but one that we have come to expect from the Chinese as they have pushed the boundaries of the impossible in terms of construction.

-This is an opportunity to thank them once again for these technical feats that offer us the possibility to traverse regions or landscapes inaccessible without their intervention.
+This trail down from Zhangjiajie mountains is an opportunity to thank them once again for their work.
+These technical feats offer us the possibility to visit places or landscapes inaccessible without their intervention.

 Plan several hours for the descent.
 In addition to being exhausting, it will make you want to stop 50 times to set up your tripod and capture these timeless scenes over and over again.
 After a few minutes of descent, the path splits into two.
 You can choose one of these trails based on your preference, or rather based on the destination, as they don’t really lead to the same place, even though they aren’t too far apart.